 Production and use by rebel forces

-In August 2014, the Lebanese Army reported that it had encountered explosive booby-traps laid by Syrian insurgents (from the Nusra Front and from the Islamic State) who had crossed from Syria into the Lebanese town of Arsal.
+In August 2014, the Lebanese Army reported that it had encountered explosive booby-traps laid by Syrian insurgents from the Nusra Front and from Islamic State who had crossed from Syria into the Lebanese town of Arsal.

-In June 2014, government troops who entered Latakia after retaking it from rebel forces claimed to encounter antipersonnel mines and booby traps laid by opposition groups.
+In June 2014, Syrian government troops entering Latakia after retaking it from rebel forces claimed they encountered antipersonnel mines and booby traps laid by opposition groups.
 In March 2014, government troops who entered Yabroud were reported to be clearing booby-traps and bombs laid by opposition groups.
-In January 2014, Israeli troops shot at two persons in Syria who were believed to be collecting and stealing mines from the Israeli minefield on the border.
+In January 2014, Israeli troops shot at two persons in Syria who it believed were collecting and stealing mines from an Israeli minefield on the border.

-Previously, there were several reports of Syrian non-state armed groups manufacturing and using IEDs, primarily remotely-detonated roadside bombs but also victim-activated devices.
+Previously, in 2012 and 2013, there were several reports of Syrian non-state armed groups manufacturing and using IEDs, primarily remotely detonated roadside bombs, but also victim-activated devices.